JSurf/docker-rpi-mariadb/README.md

 # docker-rpi-mariadb
-mariadb docker image for rpi, based on alpine
+mariadb docker image for rpi, based on jsurf/rpi-raspbian